carlosvin/carlosvin.github.io/posts/rest-urls.en.rst

   PUT   http://cardealer.com/api/cars/cce05bee-386b-11e5-a151-feff819cdc9f

-Actually something else is missing, we have to say what thing of the car we want to change, for example, let's imagine we want to change the engine capacity and set it to 100CV.
+Actually something else is missing, we have to say what thing of the car we want to change, for example, let's imagine we want to change the engine power and set it to 100CV.

-We have to send the new engine capacity to following URL_  http://cardealer.com/api/cars/cce05bee-386b-11e5-a151-feff819cdc9f through HTTP_ using **PUT** verb.
+We have to send the new engine power to following URL_  http://cardealer.com/api/cars/cce05bee-386b-11e5-a151-feff819cdc9f through HTTP_ using **PUT** verb.

 HTTP_ protocol allows sending data within PUT message, we have to choose a sending format.